ahirnish/greedygame/README.md

 Question1 - DistortionImage.py<br>
 Usage: python DistortionImage.py testimage1.jpg 0 0 500 200 1000 1000 100 800 1000 1000<br>
 testimage1.jpg - should be in the same directory as the python file<br>
-Next 8 arguments are 4 (x,y) co-ordinates in the new image into which the image is to be mapped<br>
+Next 8 arguments are 4 (x,y) co-ordinates in the new image into which the image is to be mapped.
+Please make sure these are on order, starting from top left corner and going clock-wise.<br>
 Last 2 arguments are canvas/window size into which resultant image will be projected.
 Make sure it's larger than resultant image<br>

 Question 2 - ZoomWindow.py<br>